estherdalley/check-signal-skill/README.md

 ## Check Signal
-Check signal strength on iotbit
+Check signal strength on IOTBit

 ## Description
-Check the signal strength of iotbit
+Mycroft skill for checking the signal strength of a connected IOTBit.

 ## Examples
  - "How good is my signal?"